yvs2014/dmtr/README.md

 # dmtr
-system ping wrapper inspired by 'mtr' look
+a system ping wrapper for network diagnostic inspired by 'mtr' look